Wednesday 10th June 3:30pm - 7:30pm

 There are two main types of On-Site Sewage Management systems:

-Search for Approval to Operate - On-Site Sewage Management System (PDF, 248kB) (use this form to request another copy of your Approval to Operate licence or check on your approval status)
+Use this form to request a copy of your Approval to Operate licence or check on your approval status.
+Please note that licences last for 2, 3 or 5 years.